XiaoUniverse/SysY-Compiler-Labs/README.md

 # SysY-Compiler-Labs
-This project implements the front end of a SysY compiler for the Compiler Principles course labs.
+This project implements a SysY compiler for the Compiler Principles course labs.
 The repository contains three modules:

 - Lexer — Performs lexical analysis on SysY source code and outputs a sequence of tokens.